Let’s face it: knowing how to fix a broken marriage is confusing enough without having to actually do it!

 Commit to exclusively spending some amount of time together every day, even if it’s just ten minutes before bed.
 This may just help to fix your issues.

-Even after separation, finding ways to reconnect again are crucial when fixing a marriage.
+Even after separation, finding ways to reconnect again is crucial when fixing a marriage.

 The Do’s and Don’ts of Fixing a Broken Marriage